Weekly Horoscope: A tarot reading of March 7 - March 13, 2022

 Aquarius March 2022 Horoscope

 Sometimes we need to be ‘reckless’ in order to get things done.
 The good thing about it is that we break free from all inertia and general ennui, and we progress further.
-However, reckless actions can lead to dire consequences – with greater chances of falling flat on our faces instead of getting away scot-free.
+However, reckless actions can lead to dire consequences – with greater chances of falling flat on our faces instead of getting away scott-free.
 If the latter is you – brilliant, go on ahead!
-However, in case, the former come true – don’t worry.
+However, in case of the former coming true – don’t worry.
 Just get back up, and keep on moving ahead.
 Just make sure you look before you leap and have no regrets along the way.

 In the professional realm, do not be afraid of taking risks.
 After all, there’s a reason why high risks yield high rewards.
 However, make sure you take time to assess the risks before going all in.
 Keep an eye out for the ‘fine print’, and make sure you’re able to discover the devil that’s hiding within the details.